The Very Best of Yanni

 The Very Best of Yanni is a compilation album by Greek keyboardist and composer Yanni, released on the Private Music label in 2000 (see 2000 in music).
 The album peaked at #3 on Billboard's "Top New Age Albums" chart in the same year.

 Background

-The compilation includes popular songs from his early albums including, Dare to Dream, In My Time, Keys to Imagination, Reflections of Passion, Out of Silence and Niki Nana.
+This compilations includes Yanni's most treasured songs together on CD for the first time.
+Over 70 minutes of his classics including "Santorini", "The Rain Must Fall", "Marching Season" and "Aria".